The

-Requirements are gathered during the planning phase.
-In the risk analysis phase, a process is undertaken to identify risk and alternate solutions.
-A prototype is produced at the end of the risk analysis phase.
+are gathered during the planning phase.
+In the risk analysis phase, a

-Software is produced in the engineering phase, along with testing at the end of the phase.
-The evaluation phase allows the customer to evaluate the output of the project to date before the project continues to the next spiral.
+is produced in the engineering phase, along with testing at the end of

 In the spiral model, the angular component represents progress, and the radius of the spiral represents cost.